zendframework/zend-expressive-twigrenderer/README.md

 container.

 - ``path``: Render the relative path for a given route and parameters.
+  If there is no route, it returns the current path.

   ```twig
   {{ path('article_show', {'id': '3'}) }}
   Generates: /article/3
   ```
 - ``url``: Render the absolute url for a given route and parameters.
+  If there is no route, it returns the current url.

   ```twig
   {{ url('article_show', {'slug': 'article.slug'}) }}
   Generates: http://example.com/article/article.slug
   ```
 - ``absolute_url``: Render the absolute url from a given path.
   If the path is empty, it returns the current url.

   ```twig
   {{ absolute_url('path/to/something') }}